OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 2. Upstream software or PCIe link checker: Identifies invalid traffic from PCIe that violates either FIM specifications or PCIe specifications.
 For example, this checker flags an application sending traffic if it violates the FIM specification or creates a PCIe link issue by causing completion timeout or malformed TLP.
 3. FIM - Checks for bugs in the FIM fabric.

 Errors reported by the checker are logged in either the FME error registers or Port error registers, or both, as shown in the table below.
-For more details on each of the registers, please refer to https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/bbs/csr/stratix10/pac_d5005/s10_iofs_csr_map_update_fme_ral_.xls or the SystemVerilog file: https://github.com/otcshare/intel-ofs-fim/blob/release/d5005/src/fme/fme_csr.sv.
+For more details on each of the registers, please refer to src/common/protocol_checker/protocol_checker_csr.xml file [here] https://github.com/OFS/ofs-fim-common or the SystemVerilog file src/common/fme/xls/d5005/FME_CSR.xls found [here](https://github.com/OFS/ofs-fim-common).

 **Table 14-1: Error Registers**